JakeQuilty/katacoda-scenarios/Part1/step8.md

 In this unit you will learn how to program an application to fetch a secret from Conjur using the REST API.

-Athe the end of this section:
+At the the end of this section:
 You will know how to leverage Conjur's ability to store your application's secrets securely.

 **Start a bash session**